mazzasaverio/youtube-auto-dub/README.md

 1. Read and write operations on a Cloud SQL PostgreSQL database.
 2. Storing a pre-trained model from Hugging Face in the storage used as cache, which is then read and utilized each time the Cloud Run is triggered.

 FastAPI is used to handle pub/sub requests.
-For setting up infrastructure components like Cloud SQL, Cloud Build, and Cloud Run, etc., please refer to another repository where you'll find the specific Terraform code for this use case
+For setting up infrastructure components like Cloud SQL, Cloud Build, and Cloud Run, etc., please refer to another repository where you'll find the specific Terraform code for this use case.

 ## Key Functions